-10 key metrics in delivery logistics you should be tracking in 2023
+10 key metrics in delivery logistics you should be tracking (2024 updated)

 If it can’t be measured, it can’t be improved – said Peter Drucker.
 Oftentimes, it is difficult to determine the key metrics of success for the delivery logistics.
 Each business is different.
 The only way to ensure all goes to plan is to use key performance indicators (KPIs).
 Evaluate different parts of your service and see the performance.